Echo CS 590 Timber Wolf Review: The Heavy-Duty Prosumer Standard

 Pros

-- Exceptional Value: Offers professional-grade specs (magnesium crankcase, high displacement) at a mid-range price point.
+- Exceptional Value: Professional-grade specs at mid-range price.

-- Translucent Fuel Tank: Allows for quick fuel level checks without removing the cap.
+- Translucent Fuel Tank: Quick level checks without removing the cap.

-- Robust Oiling: Adjustable automatic oiler ensures the bar stays lubricated in heavy sap conditions.
+- Robust Oiling: Adjustable automatic oiler for heavy sap conditions.

 Cons

-- Weight: At 13.2 lbs (dry), it is significantly heavier than the Stihl MS 261, making it less ideal for limbing.
+- Weight: At 13.2 lbs dry, it’s heavier than the Stihl MS 261, making it less ideal for limbing.

-- Plastic Components: While the crankcase is metal, the chain tensioner assembly and some controls are plastic, which can be prone to wear.
+- Plastic Components: Chain tensioner assembly and some controls are plastic and prone to wear.

 Final Verdict

-The Echo CS 590 Timber Wolf is arguably the best “bang for your buck” in the 60cc chainsaw category.
-It lacks some of the refinement found in Husqvarna’s X-Torq or Stihl’s 2-MIX professional lines, but it makes up for it with raw, reliable power and a bulletproof engine design.
-If you are a landowner clearing several cords of wood a year, this saw is nearly impossible to beat.
+The Echo CS 590 Timber Wolf is arguably the best bang for your buck in the 60cc chainsaw category.
+It lacks some refinement of Husqvarna’s X-Torq or Stihl’s 2-MIX professional lines, but it makes up for it with raw, reliable power and a bulletproof engine design.
+If you’re a landowner clearing several cords of wood a year, this saw is nearly impossible to beat.

 SAWOFF Rating: 4.8 / 5